What is CASS?

 CASS stands for The Coding Accuracy Support System (CASS).
 It's a tool created and used by the USPS to ensure the accuracy of software that taps into their database.

 There are a number of professional services that tap into the USPS database, like address validation for example.
-These services tap into the USPS database to correct, update, or double-check addresses.
+These services tap into the USPS database to serve as a USPS address checker to correct, update or double-check addresses.
 CASS gives the USPS a way to certify that the responses that service provider gives to its customers are accurate and meet USPS standards.

 A CASS certified service provider accurately meets the standards of the USPS, and has their approval.
 A service that processes addresses according to CASS standards will, at the very least, fill in information missing from an address, standardize it, and update it.
 Many services (like us here at SmartyStreets) will also validate an address by checking to see if it's already in the database.